Do Go On - 373 - The Star Wars Holiday Special

 One of you has to be itchy.

-Yeah, which one do you pick, Dad?
+I, um, yeah, which one do you pick, dad?

-I think I'm going to be lumpy.
+I think I'm going to be Lumpy.

 Yeah.

-lumpy was going to be forced upon you anyway.
+If you didn't choose Lumpy, Lumpy was going to be forced upon you anyway.

 Yeah, that's right.

-But now I can own lumpy.
+But now I can own Lumpy.

 Exactly right.